emaloney/CleanroomLogger/BREAKING-CHANGES.md

 1. Instead of selecting and using only the *first* appropriate `LogConfiguration` for recording a given message, CleanroomLogger now records messages using *all* appropriate `LogConfiguration`s for a given message.
 This is a breaking change for users expecting the old functionality.

+2. The `Colorizer` protocol has been renamed `TextColorizer` and `XcodeColorsColorizer` has been renamed `XcodeColorsTextColorizer`.

-2. The design of the `Colorizer` protocol is now more basic.
-Rather than taking a `LogSeverity` and a `ColorTable` and colorizing the passed-in text as per those parameters, `Colorizer`s now simply take optional foreground and background `Color` parameters.
+2. The design of the new `TextColorizer` protocol is now more basic.
+Rather than taking a `LogSeverity` and a `ColorTable` and colorizing the passed-in text as per those parameters as the old `Colorizer` did, `TextColorizer`s simply take optional foreground and background `Color` parameters.
 This makes it friendlier to uses beyond severity-based colorization.

 3. The output of the `DefaultLogFormatter` has changed slightly to look better in `Console.app`.
 Instead of using an em-dash to separate the source code line from the log output, now a hyphen is used.
 This avoids problematic display of non-ASCII characters.